linuxmint/aptkit/doc/source/dbus.rst

 This is the main interface of a transaction object.
 It allows to control and monitor the transaction.
-Transactions are created by using the org.debian.apt interface of aptdaemon.
+Transactions are created by using the org.debian.apt interface of aptkit.

 The path of a transaction object consists of ``/org/debian/apt/transaction/`` and an unique identifier.

 Methods
 ^^^^^^^

-.. automethod:: aptdaemon.core.Transaction.Run()
+.. automethod:: aptkit.core.Transaction.Run()

-.. automethod:: aptdaemon.core.Transaction.RunAfter(tid : string)
+.. automethod:: aptkit.core.Transaction.RunAfter(tid : string)

-.. automethod:: aptdaemon.core.Transaction.Cancel()
+.. automethod:: aptkit.core.Transaction.Cancel()

-.. automethod:: aptdaemon.core.Transaction.Simulate()
+.. automethod:: aptkit.core.Transaction.Simulate()

-.. automethod:: aptdaemon.core.Transaction.ProvideMedium(medium : string)
+.. automethod:: aptkit.core.Transaction.ProvideMedium(medium : string)

-.. automethod:: aptdaemon.core.Transaction.ResolveConfigFileConflict(config : string, answer : string)
+.. automethod:: aptkit.core.Transaction.ResolveConfigFileConflict(config : string, answer : string)

 Signals
 ^^^^^^^

-.. automethod:: aptdaemon.core.Transaction.Finished() -> string
+.. automethod:: aptkit.core.Transaction.Finished() -> string

-.. automethod:: aptdaemon.core.Transaction.PropertyChanged() -> string, variant
+.. automethod:: aptkit.core.Transaction.PropertyChanged() -> string, variant

 Properties
 ^^^^^^^^^^